-Events that bring entrepreneurs together such as the Black Enterprise Entrepreneurs Conference present a great chance for you to practice not just looking for business opportunities for yourself, but creating them for others, thus increasing the value of your business as well as your personal brand.
+Events that bring entrepreneurs together such as the Black Enterprise Entrepreneurs Summit present a great chance for you to practice not just looking for business opportunities for yourself, but creating them for others, thus increasing the value of your business as well as your personal brand.
 In fact, the most valuable element of the conference is that it may be the only time of the year you get to spend two, concentrated days with entrepreneurs—more than 1,000 people who think just like you do, who understand where you are because they’re there, or have been there, too.
-To establish yourself as a valuable asset them, and thus strengthen your own prospects, here are 7 key ways to create business opportunities at the Entrepreneurs Conference:
+To establish yourself as a valuable asset to them, and thus strengthen your own prospects, here are 7 key ways to create business opportunities at the Entrepreneurs Summit:

 - Spend money with them.

-Just remember the unofficial motto of the Entrepreneurs Conference: “We didn’t come here to just talk about business.
+Just remember my unofficial motto for the Entrepreneurs Summit: “We didn’t come here to just talk about business.
 We’re here to do business!”
 If you like or need what they are selling, the price is competitive and the quality is good, why not spend money?
 Everyone who knows me knows how much I hate hook-ups.
 The best way to support other entrepreneurs in your network is not to expect them to provide free products and services, but to actually purchase from them.
 If they choose to give you a “friends and family” discount or an occasional freebie, okay.
 But their businesses need sales growth, positive cash flow and profits to thrive, just like yours does.

 - Endorse their products and services.